Chart Color Schemes

 Health performance in Glenwood is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Glenwood faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low at approximately 45% of the total population (~1,173 people), compared to the national average of 55.7%.
+Glenwood faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
+A range of health conditions affect both younger and older age cohorts.
+Private health cover is extremely low at approximately 45% of the total population (~1,173 people), compared to 52.5% across Rest of Qld and the national average of 55.7%.

 Frequently Asked Questions - Health